WebSculptor/hardhat-template/README.md

 npm run dev
 ```

-4. To run the deploy script to a network, run this command: <br />
+4. To run the deploy script to a network, run this command:
-   _Note: Make sure you change the `<your-network-name>` to the network you want to deploy to_ <br />
-   _Make sure to change the file name `scripts/deploy.ts` depending on which file you want to run_

 ```shell
 npm run prod
 ```

+_Note: Make sure you change the `<your-network-name>` to the network you want to deploy to_ <br />
+_Make sure to change the file name `scripts/deploy.ts` depending on which file you want to run_